kondoumh/sbe/README.md

 ## Features
 - It can be Launch as an application independent from the browser.
 - You can search within the page.
+- You can cut, copy and paste using the shortcut key defined for each OS.
+- You can go back to the previous screen or proceed to the next screen.

 ## How to run
 ### Versions